Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

-A reset state will not be initialized until the next `AudioSystem` update, so you do not have to call `ResetPlaybackState()` after copying instances that have already been reset, instances that came from prefabs, or instances newly constructed through code.
+A reset state will not be initialized until the next `AudioSystem` update, so you do not have to call `ResetPlaybackState()` after copying instances that have already been reset, or came from prefabs, or were constructed through code.

 To mute an audio source, set the volume to zero.
 This will trigger a fast-path that avoids sampling the source.